Esplanade – Theatres on the Bay: Theatre Studio

-Other facilities

-The library@esplanade, located on the third floor, is Singapore's first public library devoted to the performing arts.
-There are also outdoor performing centres, and retail and food space at the Esplanade Mall.
-There is an outdoor open space on the fourth floor of the building, which is the highest point open to the public.

-Future plans

 Singtel Waterfront Theatre

 On 10 April 2017, the Ministry of Culture, Community and Youth announced that a new mid-sized waterfront theatre will be constructed at the now closed open-air car park.
 The theatre will cater for arts groups which require a mid-sized venue, facilitating modern productions which typically accommodate an audience of 500 to 1,000 people, and will feature flexible seating arrangements for future art showcases.
 Costing $30 million, the 550-seat venue will be completed by the second half of 2021.
 Construction on the theatre officially started on 18 June 2019 with a ground-breaking ceremony officiated by Minister of Culture, Community and Youth Grace Fu.
 On the same day, the new theatre's name was unveiled as the Singtel Waterfront Theatre in recognition of Singtel's S$10 million donation.
-The Ministry of Culture, Community and Youth will contribute another S$10 million, with Esplanade raising the rest of the funds through donations.
+The Ministry of Culture, Community and Youth committed another S$10 million, with Esplanade raising the remainder of the projected S$30 million through donations.
+The theatre was completed and opened to the public in October 2022.